Netherlands

 60-day facility

-Under the aforementioned judgement of 1 December 2006, cross-border intercompany employment is subject to a test as to whether the group company in the country of employment qualifies as an economic employer.
-The Decree offers a relaxation for assignments to the country of employment for less than 60 days over a 12-month period in the context of an exchange programme or career development, or in situations where the employee in question has a specific expertise.
+Cross-border intercompany employment is subject to a test as to whether the group company in the country of employment qualifies as an economic employer.
+A Dutch Decree offers a relaxation for assignments to the Netherlands for less than 60 days over a 12-month period in the context of an exchange programme or career development, or in situations where the employee in question has a specific expertise.
 In these instances it is easier assumed that no employer under a tax convention exists in the country of employment regardless of who is bearing the employment costs.
 This will alleviate the administrative burden for many group entities.
 The facility is intended in principle for group entities as referred to in the Dutch Wage Tax Act (one-third equity stake required).
-Groups that do not satisfy this requirement, but present themselves as a group can submit an application to the Dutch tax authorities to request treatment along the lines of the Decree.
+Groups that do not satisfy this requirement but present themselves as a group can submit an application to the Dutch tax authorities to request treatment along the lines of the Decree.

 General facility for reversing payroll obligations to a Dutch group entity